Salmon and trout fishing in Scotland

 There are seven named pools that allow the beat to fish well at

 almost any sensible water height.
+Click here for a beat map with descriptions of the pools.
 All of the water is good for

 fly fishing but spinning is also allowed.
 Best period is February